evansnyamekye/Capstone-PR/README.md

 To run tests, run the following command:

 - npx stylelint "**/*.{css,scss}"
-- npx hint .
+- npx hint.

-### Deployment (Porfolio website)
+### Deployment (Portfolio website)

-This project is deployed by using Github tools.
+This project is deployed by using GitHub tools.

 ### Online-Link (Complete website)